jon-harper/OmniBox/docs/bom.md

 This page covers what you need to know before sourcing parts for an OmniBox.
 At the end of the page, several sample bills of materials are included, as well.

-We cannot (yet) generate a complete, customized Bill of Materials on-demand, but there is a [Print Checklist][checklist] that contains each type of part to print, how many, and a link to the relevant [Options & Support][support] page.
+We cannot (yet) generate a complete, customized Bill of Materials on-demand, but there is a [Print Checklist][checklist] that contains each type of part to print, how many, and a link to the relevant [:octicons-checklist-24: Options & Support][support] page.
 Every support page entry contains a bill of materials.
 These quantities can be added to give a total.

 The examples given on this page are included give a general idea of what to expect.